 Abstract - The proposed paper utilized the concept of Coherent detection.
 A field received by advances in Digital Signal Processing (DSP), has renewed interest in optical communication systems with spectrally efficient modulation formats.
-Starting with the point of view in comparison between the DP QPSK and DP 16-QAM analyses of Phase Noise in terms of Average Bit Error Rate (BER) and Optical Signal to Noise Ratio (OSNR) has been done.
-OSNR component is used in order to introduce noise in the dual polarization Optical coherent receiver system.
+Phase Noise and Gaussian Noise has been analyzed in terms of Average Bit Error Rate (BER) and Optical Signal to Noise Ratio (OSNR).
+OSNR component is used in order to introduce noise in the dual polarization Quadrature Amplitude Modulation (DP 16-QAM) optical coherent receiver system.
 The Noise is analyzed under the influence of different filters.
-Finally the best filter with best result have chosen in order to have minimum phase noise.
+Finally the best filter with best result have chosen in order to have minimum phase and Gaussian noise.
 To improve the performance of coherent receiver, a DSP algorithms like Constant Modulous Algorithm (CMA) and Blind phase search algorithm are used to compensate Propagation Mode Dispersion (PMD), Chromatic Dispersion (CD) and to achieve high data rate.

-Key Words: Coherent detection, DSP, Average BER, DP QPSK,DP 16-QAM,OSNR.
+Key Words: Coherent detection, DSP, Average BER, DP 16-QAM,OSNR.